kklamberty/UMM3601ursamajor/README.md

 ##Progress Report 10-15
 - Database is fully working to store submitted applications.
 - Added filters for the submission component.
-- Finshed cleaning up the submission form.
+- Finished cleaning up the submission form.
 - Updated seeds for database for presentation.
 - Made Home page look presentable.
+- Made it so you can't see a submission button without being logged in.
+- Added extra junk to the form.
+Collapse doesn't work for firefox.
+- Fixed the picture.

 ##Testing & Pair Programming: